AC-Rennes-OpenSource/alambic/CONNECTORS.md

 >       <header name="{the header name (e.g. to specify the payload 'Content-Type')}">{the header value (e.g. 'application/json')}</header>
 >     </headers>
 >     <response_codes>
->       <code type="success">{the HTTP response code that will be considered as successful.
-Use multiple XML element <code> to define multiple success codes.
-As default, the HTTP response code 200 is used to define whether an API run successfully}</code>
+>       <code type="success">{the HTTP response code that will be considered as successful}</code>
+> 		 <!-- Use multiple XML element <code> to define multiple success codes.
+As default, the HTTP response code 200 is used to define whether an API run successfully -->
 >       ...
 >     </response_codes>
 >     <payload>{the API specific payload}</payload>